 Issyk-Kul Lake, a protected marshland and a UNESCO Biosphere Reserve, is an endorheic lake, the tenth largest lake in the world by volume and the second largest saline lake after the Caspian Sea.
 Issyk-Kul means "warm lake" in the Kyrgyz language; although it is surrounded by snow-capped peaks, it never freezes.
 Aside from the protected marshlands, the lake is also surrounded by two mountain ranges - Ala-Too (sunny) Mountains to the north and to the south the Terskey (shady) Ala-Too Mountains.Issyk-Kul was a popular stop on the Silk Road.
 The Silk Road or Silk Route was an ancient network of trade routes that were for centuries central to cultural interaction originally through regions of Eurasia connecting the East and West and stretching from the Korean peninsula and Japan to the Mediterranean Sea.

-The 7th international marathon of Kyrgyzstan - Run The Silk Road is held on 12 May 2018
+The 8th international marathon of Kyrgyzstan - Run The Silk Road will be held on 11 May 2019

 Group size: 6 people

 |2 people||3 people||4 people||5 people||6 people|

 |$1600 per person||$1300 per person||$1175 per person||$1090 per person||$1020 per person|

 |Day 1||Arrive Bishkek.
 If there is time, take an afternoon easy hike in Ala Archa Natural Park and some sightseeing tour of Bishkek||B/L/D||800m|